johnmanneh/LJ/README.md

 If you don't have an existing platform, then you need the following prerequisites

-        Node V16 or High
+        NodeJS  V16 or High Installed
-        VSCODE as Editor
+        A Text editor

-We create react app with vit
+We create react app with VIT.
-Vit is a frame work that lets us create any type of JavaScript framework eg VanillaJS, Vue,React,Preact etc
+Vit is a framework that lets us create any type of JavaScript framework eg VanillaJS,Vue,React,Preact etc

+We create a react application with the following commands:
         npm create vite@latest
-        select react
+        select-option :  react
-        select TypeScript
+        select-option :  TypeScript

-We will be using typescript as the language to better write clean code.

-while cloning, phrasekey will be asked.
-This key will be sent separatly.
+For cloning, a separate phasekey will be provided.

-If you are just cloning this repository, the you just need to run the following commands in the command line of the folder or in VSCODE
+After cloning is done, navigate to the desired folder and run these commands

         cd /your folder
         npm install ( this install all the third party libraries)